Thermodynamics of relativistic quantum fields confined in cavities: Applications: BEC-based gravitational wave detectors

 \subsection{Impinging gravitational waves}

-We are now able to proceed and show how our theoretical tools can be applied to a scenario of great interest.
 Previous work has investigated the details of cavity travel scenarios, where boundaries undergo arbitrary trajectories \cite{Bruschi:Louko:2013}, tailored specifically to different applications, such as quantum information processing \cite{Bruschi:Sabin:2016}.
 Here, we will focus on the applications for detection of gravitational waves.

-A gravitational wave is small a perturbation of the metric predicted by the theory of general relativity and typically emitted by large accelerating masses or very energetic astrophysical events \cite{Abbott:Abbott:2016}.
-When impinging on a distant object, like an antenna on the Earth, the wave ``stretches and compresses'' spacetime, therefore affecting the proper distance between any two points \cite{Abbott:Abbott:2016}.
-This fact can be used, for example, in laser-interferometers to measure the change in relative length of the two arms of the detector, induced by an impinging gravitational wave, while they are traveled by laser pulses \cite{Abbott:Abbott:2016}.
+A gravitational wave is small a perturbation of the metric predicted by the theory of general relativity and typically emitted by large accelerating masses, pulsating asymmetric masses or very energetic astrophysical events \cite{Abbott:Abbott:2016}.
+When impinging a distant object, like an antenna on the Earth, the wave ``stretches and compresses'' spacetime, therefore affecting the proper distance between any two points \cite{Abbott:Abbott:2016}.
+This fact can be used, for example, in laser-interferometers to measure the change in length of one of the two arms of the detector, induced by an impinging gravitational wave, which are traveled by laser pulses \cite{Abbott:Abbott:2016}.
 There are different such ``antennas'' that are operative and are planned for the future, such as aLIGO and aVIRGO \cite{Abbott:2016}.
 The main difficulties lie in the low strength of signal, compared to the background noise, in the expected frequency domains and the randomness of the events.

 Recently, a scheme was proposed to detect gravitational waves with micrometer quantum systems, known as BECs \cite{Sabin:Bruschi:2014}.
-It was shown that a trapped BEC with small phononic excitations can be effectively modelled as a massless bosonic field $\Phi$ which moves slower than light (at the speed of sound $c_s\ll c$) and is trapped in a cavity \cite{Dalfovo:Giorgini:1999}.
+It was shown that a trapped BEC with small phononic excitations can be effectively modelled as a massless bosonic field $\hat \Phi$ which moves slower than light (at the speed of sound $c_\textrm{S}\ll c$) and is trapped in a cavity \cite{Dalfovo:Giorgini:1999}.
 A gravitational wave that passes through the system affects the phononic modes of the cavity \cite{Sabin:Bruschi:2014}.
 This phenomenon induces detectable changes in the quantum state of the phonons that can be used as a signature of the metric perturbation with current technology \cite{Sabin:Bruschi:2014}.
 This process requires energy to be transferred from the gravitational perturbation to the quantum field.
 Here we will analyse the performance of this process.